-The day after the US midterm elections, Paul Krugman wrote in the New York Times about the opposition between a “real America”, representing urban, diverse and educated in the House and a “Senate America,” mostly white, rural and uneducated.
+The day after the US midterm elections in 2018, Paul Krugman wrote in the New York Times about the opposition between a “real America”, representing urban, diverse and educated in the House and a “Senate America,” mostly white, rural and uneducated.
 With this blunt remark, Krugman challenged the democratic nature of the the American legislative branch of government established by article 1 of the US Constitution 200 years ago.
 As the United States moves toward the 2020 presidential elections, to be held in November, the divide has only deepened.

 This democratic deficit is nothing new but the deepening of the geographical racial, gender educational divisions has made it more acute, especially since the 2016 elections (here, here, here or here).
 Regarding these divisions, today’s America is a lot like the America of 1920s.
 After all, the “roaring ‘20s” were also the “tribal '20s.”

 The fear of a foreign and threatening “Other”

 Back then, just like today, rapid change in society was a prime reason for the tension – the most critical change having to do with demography and ethnicity.
 These changes bring back to the surface America’s original sin: a nation defined exclusively in terms of whiteness, which explains why immigration is such a hot divisive issue.
 Today, the fear of immigration focuses on hispanics.
 In the 1920s, it was centered on Southern and Eastern Europeans.